 Start by defining the goal of your campaign.
-Determining the goal first will allow you to work backwards to fill in the details of the campaign, while keeping your objective in mind.
+Determining the goal first will allow you to work backward to fill in the details of the campaign while keeping your objective in mind.
 With so many options for audience targeting, ad formats, and campaign setup, if the goal of the campaign is not top of mind, you may find that you get caught up in the details without considering the big picture.

 Don’t freak out if your audience is small.
 The audience behaviors, actions, interests, and demographics of a micro-targeted audience are expected to be more detailed and granular by definition.
 Don’t compromise on your audience.
 It rarely results in a win.

 ABT: Always be testing To improve results and gain learnings, you need to test.
 And, remember, you are not your audience.
 Some questions you should ask yourself regularly are: a) Which messaging resonates best with your audience? b) Is performance different between audiences? c) Does the ad image or ad format affect the performance of the campaign?

 Be a smart tester You must test but you have to be smart about it.
 It’s so easy to create a new ad campaign on Facebook, that you may be tempted to test it too much.
 And the result will be no learning since you won’t have statistically valid data to optimize your campaigns.
 We recommend waterfall testing, where you start by testing a few ads or audiences against each other, then a new ad or audience is tested against the winner, and so on.
 Resist the urge to test too much!
 Your goal should be to find a “control” you can use over time.